-I have reported the extent to which I inhabit Vassal’s mind and he mine.
+I have reported the remarkable extent, though of course limited, to which I can inhabit Vassal’s mind and he mine.
 That is not surprising considering all the time we have spent together.
-But even before that, we appreciated similar ideas and examined our realities in similar ways.
-I first became aware of that affinity before we met, when I first heard about his invention and his refusal to share it with the government.
-Since we began working together, we have exercised that affinity every day.
+But even before that, we appreciated similar ideas, and examined our realities in similar ways.
+I first became aware of that affinity of ours before we met, when I first heard about his invention and his refusal to share it with the government.
+Since we began working together, we have enlarged that affinity every day.

-Now that he is releasing his invention, for instance, both of us have been thinking more about what people will do with it.
+For instance, now that he is releasing his invention, both of us have been thinking more about what people will do with it.
 In this book, I describe many of the uses we have thought of.
 Many that I have thought of build upon ones he has mentioned to me, but tend to be more near-term and practical.

 Here are a few: